lettier/lettier.github.io/posts/2017-01-15-linear-regression-and-the-amazing-beard.markdown

 You can see that the fitted model is not perfect but unbeknownst to you, the truth contains noise or _irreducible error_.
 Anyway, with your fitted model of `f(year) = 1.9208460314074158 * year + 0.7777975490014306`, you can now fill out
-previous years eight and 13 as well as current year 15.
+previous years eight and 13 as well as the current year 15.
-Note that while year 15 is an extrapolation, the PRESS statistic is fairly low indicating the fit is well suited for prediction.
+Note that while year 15 is an extrapolation, the PRESS statistic is fairly low.

 ```haskell
 | Year | Beard Length in feet |